vpon-sdk/vpon-sdk.github.io/en/ios/ios-native.en.md

 ---
 If you haven't finished the previous integration guide, please check all the [settings here].

+## Latest News
+---
+Apple recently revised App Transport Security (ATS), to iOS10.
+Please refer to [this link] for some modification.

+# NativeAd Options
+---
+We support two kinds of Native Ad below:

+1. [Basic Native Ad]
+2. [Native Ad - Table View]

+Here we use the first one as an example to show how to construct a Basic Native Ad.
+Click the link above to get more detail about the Basic Native.

 # Overview
 ---
 While using the Native Ad API, you will receive a group of ad properties such as a title, an image, and you will have to use them to construct a custom UIView where the ad is shown.
 The Native Ad, an innovated type of ad, allows you to build a customized experience for the ads you show in your app.